Pentagon Memorial: Dedication ceremony

 The Memorial was dedicated and opened to the public on September 11, 2008.
 President George W. Bush called the memorial "an everlasting tribute to the 184 souls who perished."
 Over 20,000 people attended the dedication ceremony, including past Secretary of Defense Donald Rumsfeld, Chairman of the Joint Chiefs of Staff Michael Mullen, and Secretary of Defense Robert M. Gates.
-It was opened to the public at 7 p.m. in a separate ceremony with a music performance by the Navy Band and the Sea Chanters Chorus.
+It was opened to the public in a separate ceremony with a music performance by the Navy Band and the Sea Chanters Chorus.
 SFC Peter George Lentz unveiled the first bench.

 Operations

 The Memorial is open seven days a week, year-round.
 It is also the only place on the Pentagon grounds where photography by the public is permitted.

 As of August 2011, the memorial had received an annual average of 225,000 to 250,000 visitors.

+Since its opening, visitation has grown significantly, with the site welcoming up to 1 million visitors annually as of 2025.

 Anniversary events

 To commemorate the anniversary each year, an American flag is hung on the section of the Pentagon hit by Flight 77.
 At night, this section of the building is lit up in blue lights.
 For the fifth anniversary, a "Tribute of Lights" display included 184 beams of light from the center courtyard shining into the sky.

 Anniversary events also include the America Supports You National Freedom Walk, which has been held on Sundays.
 The walk starts at the Lincoln Memorial and ends at the Pentagon.
 The Arlington Police/Fire/Sheriff 5K Race is held on Saturdays, around the anniversary, with the course going through part of Crystal City and through the Pentagon grounds.

 Memorial services are held on the anniversary of 9/11 at the Pentagon, with one service in an auditorium at the Pentagon for employees.
 A smaller service is held at the memorial site for family and friends of victims killed at the Pentagon on 9/11.